AJamell/Ender3Pro/README.md

 ## Links

 - [Firmware Updates](/firmware): Link to any firmware upgrades you’ve implemented or recommend.
-- [STL Files](STLupgrades):Link to STL files for parts like custom mounts, cooling ducts, etc.
+- [STL Files](https://github.com/AJamell/Ender3Pro/tree/main/STLupgrades)Link to STL files for parts like custom mounts, cooling ducts, etc.
 - [Documentation](/Documentation): Link to detailed guides or tips, including setup instructions or specific configuration tweaks.

 ## How to Use